Spring-Adjacent Games for an Almost-but-Not-Quite Outdoors Spring Birthday Celebration

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

 Spring birthdays fall right in that tricky-weather part of the year.
 One day it could feel like the middle of the summer, the next day not so much.
 With the fluctuating temperatures, it only makes sense to plan birthday party games and activities that can work both inside and out.
-Check out these ideas for some inspiration and hopefully, the weather will be on your side.
+Check out these ideas for some inspiration and hopefully, the weather will be on your side as you plan your kiddo's special day.

 Guess What's in the Balloon